Botrychium japonicum

 What's the taxonomical classification of Botrychium japonicum?

-Botrychium japonicum belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is categorized under the class Equisetopsida and the subclass Ophioglossidae.
-Following its taxonomic descent, it falls under the order Ophioglossales and is a member of the family Ophioglossaceae.
-Finally, the plant is placed within the genus Botrychium, with its specific designation being the species japonicum.
+Botrychium japonicum belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+Its hierarchical lineage continues through the class Equisetopsida and the subclass Ophioglossidae, falling under the order Ophioglossales.
+This plant is a member of the family Ophioglossaceae, which contains the genus Botrychium, and is specifically identified by the species epithet japonicum.

 What are the morphological characteristics of this plant?